skofman/plan-eat/README.md

 * Weekly shopping list can be printed out.
 * Foods can be found in the database or add manually.
 * Recipes can be added and saved.
-* Invenotry can be managed.
+* Inventory can be managed.

 ## Built with
 * JavaScript